nodogsplash/nodogsplash/docs/source/libraries.rst

 ###########
 This utility allows an input string to be unescaped.
 It currently only supports url-decoding.

-It is used by NDS as the unescape callback for libmicrohttpd.
+It can be used by NDS as the unescape callback for libmicrohttpd.

+To enable, set the unescape_callback_enabled option to "1"

+To disable, set the unescape_callback_enabled option to "0"

+The default is disabled (use internal MHD unescape)

+eg In the OpenWrt configuration file

+	``option unescape_callback_enabled '0'``

   Usage: unescape.sh [-option] [escapedstring]